Zenomodiff/Random-Food-Names-API/README.md

 # Dog Facts API

-An API that will return random facts about dog.
+An API that will return random Food Names.

-## Inspirations
-+ The project is a port of [kinduff/dog-api](https://github.com/kinduff/dog-api) using Python with Flask.
-+ There is still no other dog facts api while there are many APIs supporting cat facts.
-It is unfair !!!
-+ I'm a dog person.
-Cats are jerks.

 ## Usage: